Vonshad/Offensive_Sec/writeups/linux/Daily_Bugle_THM.md

 ## **Step 3 : EXPLOITATION**

-During this step, I used the Joomblah python script and found credentials.
+> To exploit, I used the Joomblah python script and found credentials.
 Using these credentials, it is possible to access the /administrator folder and, from there, exploit the "preview" feature of templates in order to get a reverse shell.

 ### *Exploiting CVE-2017-8917*